marmelab/data-generator-retail-api/README.md

 npm start
 ```

-The data will be available at `http://localhost:3000`, and exposed in HTTPS via localtunnel (see URL in the console).
-You will need to visit the URL via a web browser once before using the API.
+The data will be available at `http://localhost:3000`.

 Available endpoints: